seanpmaxwell/jet-schema/README.md

 Using the function returned from `jetSchema` or the `schema` function from the library, call one and pass it an object with a key for each property you are trying to validate, with the value being a validator-function or a settings-object.
 For handling a schema's type, you can enforce a schema from a type or infere a type from a schema.

-Create a schema using a type:
+Option 1, create a schema using a type:
 ```typescript
 interface IUser {
   id: number;